 - Sarah Berry is a Google Analytics-certified Web Marketing Consultant at WebFX.
 She’s written over 400 articles on digital marketing, covering topics like SEO, CRO, and Amazon.
 When she isn’t polishing her Time Magazine Person of the Year Award, she’s spending time with her flock of ducks.

-Ecommerce accounted for over 14% of retail sales in 2019, and that percentage is projected to increase over the coming years.
+Ecommerce accounted for over 14% of retail sales, and that percentage is projected to increase over the coming years.
 If you’re looking to get in on the ecommerce action, you need to make sure your website has the ecommerce essentials it needs to succeed.
 That’s why, in this post, we’ll go over 11 ecommerce website essentials!

 Before you continue reading, check out this short video on what makes a good ecommerce website with one of our web developers, Chloe Kilmore!

 Want expert assistance building your ecommerce website, driving site traffic, or increasing conversions?

 WebFX campaigns have delivered more than 12,936,451 ecommerce transactions in the last 5 years

 WebFX campaigns have delivered more than 12,936,451 ecommerce transactions in the last 5 yearsRead the Case Studies

 11 key features of an ecommerce website

 The 11 key features of an ecommerce website — including yours — are: